Image Credit: Bala Sivakumar, Flickr, CC BY 2.0

 If you are raising cattle for beef, remember to take the time to imagine how cattle perceive the world around them and understand their needs (nutritional, social, etc.) so you can design a suitable grazing program, handling protocol and management strategy for your cattle that minimizes stress as much as possible and replaces stressful memories and behavioral responses with new calm habits.

-You can learn more about livestock stress, cow psychology, the audio-visual world of cattle, flight zones, and about handling strategies that reduce stress among your cattle in the chapter called "Managing Your Herd" in Grass-fed Cattle.
+You can learn more about livestock stress, cow psychology, the audio-visual world of cattle, flight zones, and handling strategies that reduce cattle stress in my book, Grass-fed Cattle: how to produce and market natural beef.

 And now for the final rule - Rule # 7 - of the Seven Rules of Producing Great Beef, which is all about how beef must be slaughtered and cooked in order to preserve all the tenderness and flavor that you produced in the pasture.